towardsdata/towardsdata.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 layout: post
 title:  "Apache Pinot joins hands with Kafka and Presto to provide low-latency, high-throughput user-facing analytics"
 kicker: "APACHE PINOT"
-subtitle: "Apache Pinot is a real-time, distributed OLAP datastore that was built for low-latency, high-throughput analytics, making it perfect for user-facing analytical workloads.
+summary: "Apache Pinot is a real-time, distributed OLAP datastore that was built for low-latency, high-throughput analytics, making it perfect for user-facing analytical workloads.
 Pinot joins hands with Kafka and Presto to provide user-facing analytics."
 image: assets/images/posts-cover-images/presto-pinot-kafka.png
 author: senthil
 date: 2022-11-15 00:00:00 +0530